Maria Hertogh: Custody battle

 In 1945, with the end of World War II, Sergeant Hertogh was released and returned to Java and reunited with his wife.
-The couple said that they enquired about Maria but could find neither her nor Aminah.
-They then returned to the Netherlands after requesting the Dutch authorities in Java and Singapore to try to trace the child.
-Investigations were then made by the Red Cross Society, the Indonesian Repatriation Service, the Royal Netherlands Army, and local police.
+The couple stated that they inquired about Maria, but could find neither her nor Aminah.
+They returned to the Netherlands after requesting the Dutch authorities in Java and Singapore to search for the child.
+Investigations were then made by the Red Cross Society, the Royal Netherlands Army, the Indonesian Repatriation Service, and local police.
 Finally, in September 1949, Aminah and Maria were traced to the kampung in which they were living.

 Negotiations were opened to retrieve Maria in early 1950.
 The Dutch Consulate offered $500 to make up for Aminah's expenses in bringing up the girl for eight years.
-Aminah rejected the offer and refused to give up the little girl.
-Nonetheless, she was persuaded to travel with Maria to Singapore in April to discuss the issue with the Dutch Consul-General.
-However, Aminah could not be persuaded and the Consulate applied to the High Court of Singapore on 22 April for Maria to be delivered into the custody of the Social Welfare Department, pending further order.
+Aminah rejected the offer.
+Attempts were then made to persuade Aminah to travel with Maria to Singapore in April to discuss the issue with the Dutch Consul-General; Aminah again refused.
+The Consulate then applied to the High Court of Singapore on 22 April for Maria to be delivered into the custody of the Social Welfare Department, pending further order.
 The Chief Justice heard the request the same day and approved the application ex parte.
+The next day, an officer from the department served the order to take Maria from Aminah's custody, and Maria was then placed in the Girls' Home at York Hill.

-The next day, an officer from the department served the order on Aminah and took Maria away.
-After a routine medical examination at the Middle Road Hospital, she was admitted to the Girls Homecraft Centre at York Hill.
-From this point onwards, Maria had made it clear that she wanted to stay with Aminah and did not wish to be returned to her natal parents.
-Aminah contended that Adeline had given Maria over to her willingly, and this was supported by testimony of Soewaldi Hunter, Adeline's elder brother – who bore witness to the adoption.
+From this point on, Maria made it clear that she wanted to stay with Aminah and did not wish to be returned to her natal parents.
+Aminah contended that Adeline had given Maria over to her willingly, and this was supported by the testimony of Soewaldi Hunter, Adeline's elder brother, who bore witness to the adoption.
 However, after a 15-minute hearing on 19 May, the High Court ruled that the custody of Maria be granted to the Hertoghs.